What can I do at home to help with my lower back pain?

 When should I book an extended appointment?

-Why would an infant need chiropractic treatments?
+Why would an infant need to see a chiropractor?

 Anyone with a body can benefit from body work.
 Kids have a lot going on!
 Birth is traumatic, even under the most ideal circumstances, and can lead to dysfunction within the body.
 Childhood is one of the most active periods in life.
 The first few years come with lots of bumps and falls as your child learns to crawl, walk, etc. Older children are often involved in very active extracurriculars.
 Good biomechanics become crucial in this age group.
 It is important to ensure that your child uses proper movement to set the foundation for a healthy body.
 When joints (spinal, cranial or otherwise) are not moving properly, they can irritate the nervous system.
 Since the nervous system runs your child’s body, this often leads to dysfunction.
 In kiddos, this manifests differently than adults.
-Ways to know if your baby is in need of care include poor sleep, nursing difficulties, colic, torticollis or constipation.
+Ways to know if your baby is in need of care include poor sleep, nursing difficulties, torticollis or constipation.
 For school age children, complaints of growing pains, ‘rolling ankles’, clicking joints or increased soreness following activity may be the first symptom of poor biomechanics and muscular imbalance.
 As holistic practitioners, we believe in preventative medicine as well as treating acute problems.
 Chiropractic care removes sources of interference, restoring function, and allows the body to heal itself.
 We are movement specialists who take pride in setting the body up to perform at its peak ability.
 Early treatment gives your child the best possible start for a healthy life!

 Is chiropractic care safe for my child?